1inch/limit-order-protocol/description.md

 # 32  bytes of permit
 ```

-## **Non-ERC20 tokens swap**
+### **Non-ERC20 tokens swap**

-To swap tokens with transfer function signature that does not comply with IERC20 interface `IERC20.transferFrom(from, to, amount)` it is needed to use proxy contract which takes `from`, `to`, `amount` arguments, maps them to token transfer function and adds additional parameters from suffix calldata.
+To swap tokens with a transfer function signature that does not comply with the IERC20 interface `IERC20.transferFrom(from, to, amount)`, you need to use a proxy contract.
+The proxy contract takes `from`, `to`, and `amount` arguments, maps them to the token transfer function, and adds additional parameters from the suffix calldata.

-In this case `makerAsset` and/or `takerAsset` should contain the address of proxy contract, and token address should be encoded into suffix with additional arguments.
+In this case, `makerAsset` and/or `takerAsset` should contain the address of the proxy contract, and the token address should be encoded into the suffix with additional arguments.
 The suffix is a packed bytes of calldata of parameters passed to the proxy contract.

-Already implemented examples of such tokens are tokens based on the standards below
+Examples of tokens that have already implemented this method are based on the following standards:

 - ERC721 - `IERC721.transferFrom(from, to, tokenId)`
 - ERC1155 - `IERC1155.safeTransferFrom(from, to, tokenId, amount, data)`

-In order to implement your custom proxy
+To implement your custom proxy:

-1. Implement a function that receives `from`, `to` and `amount` as first three parameters and additional parameters which will be passed with `makerAssetSuffix` and/or `takerAssetSuffix`
+1. Implement a function that receives `from`, `to`, and `amount` as the first three parameters, along with additional parameters that will be passed with `makerAssetSuffix` and/or `takerAssetSuffix`.
-2. Find function name which selector equals to `transferFrom(from,to,amount)`
+2. Find the function name whose selector equals `transferFrom(from,to,amount)`.
-3. Implement `transferFrom` for the token
+3. Implement `transferFrom` for the token.

 **Implementation example**

-Below is the example how of ERC721 token proxy.
+Below is the example how of ERC721 token proxy

 ```solidity
 contract ERC721Proxy is ImmutableOwner {